Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 >     '    stimTime==20 (5)          stimTime==500 (6)     '
 > ```

 It is also possible to build the analysis for multiple filters.
-In that case, passing an array of analysis filter to the function`bulidAnalysis` will do the job.
+This is achieved by passing an array of analysis filter to the function `bulidAnalysis`.

 ### Step 4 - Attaching feature extractor & Rebuilding the analysis